Shakti-analyst/PwC-Data-Insights-and-Visualization-using-Power-BI/README.md

    focusing on gender-related KPIs, and identified root causes for gender balance issues at the executive management level, highlighting a commitment to data-driven decision-making.

+   You can access the Power BI Simulation Activities through the following link: